-Pat Cummins was born and educated in New York City.
-At the age of twelve, she created her first pastel and oil paintings, while studying art with Robert Barrell, a contemporary of George Bridgeman and others from The Art Students League of New York City.
-Continuing her adult studies at The City University of New York, she received a B.A. in Art Education.
-In 1976, she relocated to Miami, where she attended Florida International University, receiving a M.S. in Art Education.
+Patricia Rottino Cummins exhibited her first pastel and oil paintings at the age of twelve, while studying art with Robert Barrell, a contemporary of George Bridgeman and others from The Art Students League of New York City.
+Continuing her adult studies at The City University of New York, she received a B.A. in Art Education from Queens College.
+In 1976, she relocated to Miami, where she attended Florida International University, receiving a M.S. in Art Education in 1979.

-For thirty-four years Pat has been a fine arts instructor for Miami-Dade Public Schools.
-For thirteen of those years, she has been an adjunct professor for Barry University’s Adrian School of Education.
-She has obtained her specialist status from MDCPS as a result of her continuous postgraduate studies.
-She is a resident artist, and maintains a studio at ArtSouth, in Homestead, Florida.
+For thirty-five years Pat has been a fine arts instructor for Miami-Dade Public Schools.
+For thirteen of those years, she was an adjunct professor for Barry University’s Adrian School of Education.
+She was awarded specialist status from MDCPS as a result of her continuous postgraduate studies.
+She has been resident artist, and maintained a studio at ArtSouth, in Homestead, Florida for over ten years.